Lumavate-Team/documentation/PROPERTIES.rst

 Translatable Text
 ^^^^^^^^^^^^^^^^^

- Translatable Text allows studio users to set a language specific text value.
+ Translatable text allows studio users to set a language specific text value.
 The application will then render the proper text based on the end user's language settings.

  .. code-block:: javascript